 - The Graduate School arranges the most economical, simple, round-trip, economy class flight between Okinawa and the airport closest to the venue.
-In most cases a travel package (including flights and accommodation) is arranged by the Graduate School. - The Graduate School will not ask the student to confirm their flight itinerary before purchasing their flight ticket except in special circumstances (for example, when students ask for confirmation when applying).
-When prior confirmation is not requested, the Graduate School arranges flights as the most simple, round-trip route departing from Okinawa after 10:00, and returning to Okinawa before 19:00, to ensure students' ability to use public transportation. - If students make any changes to the itinerary for personal reasons after flight tickets are purchased, the student is responsible for any cancellation fees, change fees, or any other additional costs.
+In most cases a travel package (including flights and accommodation) is arranged by the Graduate School. - The Graduate School will notify the student their flight itinerary before purchasing tickets, but no requests are accepted.